Fishing: everything you ever wanted to know

 Commercial overfishing

-The End of the Line: How Overfishing Is Changing the World and What We Eat: A book by Charles Clover, Daily Telegraph Environment Editor.
+- The End of the Line: How Overfishing Is Changing the World and What We Eat: A book by Charles Clover, Daily Telegraph Environment Editor.
 The best, quick introduction to overfishing.
+The book was later made into a film, which you can order from the End of the Line website.

 - Sustainable Fishing and Seafood: According to Environmental Defense, US fisheries are in trouble.
 Federal scientists report that nearly half of our managed fish populations are struggling for survival, and how others are faring is unknown.